UnknownUs3r/H/content/current/current.md

-hideReadMore = true
+##Basic certs to get

-prvo i osnovno
+1. comptia a+ core 1 i core 2

-comptia a+ core 1 i core 2
+2. Networking +
-Networking +
+3. Linux essentials

-Linux essentials
+and perhaps Cyber Security..

-to je plan! :wink:
+we shall see how it goes! :wink: